Vol. 04 · Issue 14 · APR 2026

 Why the Amp Model Matters More Than the Drive Pedal

-Most players start building a blues patch by picking a drive pedal.
-That's backwards.
 The amp model is 80% of your blues tone.
 The drive pedal is seasoning.
-Get the amp right first, then add drive if you need it.
+Get the amp right first.
+Then add drive if you need it.

-Blues tone lives in a specific zone: the amp is working hard enough to respond to your dynamics, but not so hard that everything sounds the same whether you whisper or dig in.
-That sweet spot between clean and crunch is where blues happens.
+Blues tone lives in a specific zone.
+The amp is working hard enough to respond to your dynamics but not so hard that everything sounds the same whether you whisper or dig in.
+That space between clean and crunch (where you can hear the pick hit the string on a soft note and feel the speaker push back on a hard one) is where blues happens.

 Here are seven Helix amp models that nail it.